mkrzyzanowski/mkrzyzanowski/README.md

 ### Hi there, I'm Michał 👋

-- 🔭 I’m currently working at Fandom as Staff Quality Engineer
+- 🔭 I’m currently working at Wizards of the Coast as Lead Quality Engineer
 - ⚡ Fun fact: I love to play video games in whatever spare time I have!

 ### Connect with me: